-As a personal tip, instead of booking all your nights in advance, maybe just book one or two so you can first get a feel for the place without overcommitting.
+As a personal tip, if you’re backpacking, instead of booking all your nights in advance, maybe just book one or two so you can first get a feel for the place without overcommitting.
 Of course, should you be traveling during a special event or holiday, book in advance.

 If you plan on getting travel insurance, I highly recommend Travel Guard.
 I got a gross staph infection while on my RTW and it was nice to have $800 in expenses reimbursed into my depleted bank account at the end of my trip.
 You can read about my gross experience at Sick on the Road.

-Visit each seasonal packing list for more details:
+Visit each seasonal backpacking packing list for Europe for more details:

 - Backpacking in Europe in Spring